 - 20. In order to optimize the use of transit, the following shall be taken into consideration: - a.
 Residential and office buildings in the north core area should be located close to the Metro station. - b.
 Below grade parking structures should be provided with buildings constructed over the parking structures. - c.
 Large, above-grade parking structures next to the Metro station are discouraged. - 21.
 When parking structures face a "main street," only one-third of the structure at the street level may be exposed to the street.
 The other two-thirds must contain retail stores and/or restaurants.
 All exposed areas of parking structures shall be designed with high-quality materials. - 22.
 Each detailed site plan shall specify that all tree pits along the streets that have shops and restaurants and in all plazas shall be connected with a continuous noncompacted soil volume under the sidewalk.
 Details of how this will be accomplished shall be included on the plans and shall be agreed upon by the Planning Board or its designee.
 The use of "CU-Soil" as a "structural soil" or other equal product for shade trees planted in tree pits is strongly encouraged. - 23.
 Prior to the issuance of residential building permits, the applicant, his heirs, successors and/or assignees shall pay a public schools surcharge of \$7,412 per dwelling unit (adjusted for inflation), pursuant to CB-31-2003. - 24.
 At the time of detailed site plan submission for any retail in the north core, a refined economic analysis shall be submitted to justify the support of a high quality main street retail shopping and entertainment complex.
-This analysis shall justify the amount of retail space proposed for the high intensity, regionally oriented north core area.
-Additionally, the analysis shall separately address the medium intensity, neighborhood oriented retail space in the south core area. - 25.
-The applicant, his successors, and/or assignees shall provide adequate, private recreational facilities in accordance with the standards outlined in the Park and Recreation Facilities Guidelines.
-A complete recreational package shall be provided at the time of the first detailed site plan and shall include facilities in the amount of \$2,000,000.00 at a minimum. - 26.
-The private recreational facilities shall be reviewed by the Urban Design Review Section of Development Review Division (DRD) for adequacy and proper siting, prior to approval of a detailed site plan by the Planning Board. - 27.
+This analysis shall justify the amount of retail space proposed for the high intensity, regionally oriented north core area. - 25.
+The applicant, his successors, and/or assignees shall provide adequate, private and/or public recreational facilities in accordance with the standards outlined in the Park and Recreation Facilities Guidelines.
+A complete recreational package shall be provided at the time of the first detailed site plan for each core and shall include facilities in the amount of \$1,750,000 at a minimum. - 26.
+The private recreational facilities shall be reviewed by the Urban Design Review Section of Development Review Division (DRD) for adequacy and proper sitting, prior to approval of a detailed site plan by the Planning Board. - 27.
 The developer, his successors, and/or assignees shall satisfy the Planning Board that there are adequate provisions to assure retention and a future maintenance of the proposed recreational facilities.